mfaytak/afriphon/btd-1.md

 * Change defaults to 70-140 Hz to reflect speaker's pitch range

-## Drawing figures
+## f0 and intensity figures

 f0 and intensity tracks can be added to figures

-* Suggest not overlapping, but rather putting above/below
-* Annotation with TextGrids like before

-# Formants

-## What are they for?
+* Best to put above/below a spectrogram or waveform

+## Formant frequencies

 Formant frequencies provide **vowel quality** and other contrasts